SCPR/pfs-email-serverless/README.md

 By default, this will run in 'dev' mode, which will email scprdev@scpr.org instead of the user's real email.
 Dev mode will also *not* set that user's `emailSent` flag, which makes it easier to run the method again and send an email without having to manually reset that flag.

 During drive time, a developer will deploy the 'prod' mode of lambda and attach the 'sendPFSemails_trigger' CloudWatch rule to that lambda so that it will run every 3 minutes.

+## Debugging

+To quickly view the logs without having to play the 'click all links' game in the AWS console, you can run:

+`serverless logs --function sendEmails`

+Typically, if you are not seeing emails, either there are no users who have not been sent the email, or there is an IAM error and the lambda script can't decrypt any of the secrets or does not have the necessary permissions to read something.